Standard Setup of Toolchain for Windows¶

 The installer includes the cross-compilers, OpenOCD, cmake and Ninja build tool.
 The installer can also download and run installers for Python 3.7 and Git For Windows if they are not already installed on the computer.

 The installer also offers to download one of the ESP-IDF release versions.
+Please choose a directory for downloading ESP-IDF.
+The recommended directory is

 Using the Command Prompt¶